With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 One of the most important functions of a CRM for Law Firms is clearly identifying who owns which relationships.

 In fact, it can sometimes feel like a cheat code when you’re able to map out all your organization’s business relationships and see exactly which team member to go to at any point.

-Beyond understanding who owns the relationship, a CRM can also give anyone at your firm insight into the overall client relationship itself.
+Beyond understanding who owns the relationship, a Legal CRM Software can also give anyone at your firm insight into the overall client relationship itself.
 What other matters the client has with your firm, what the latest communications have been, and more.

 With Litify in particular, you can even set up an RSS feed that automatically collects stories and articles published on your clients.